Quantum redirection of antenna absorption to photosynthetic reaction centres: LH1 structure, Hamiltonian and analytic results

-In this study, we have employed the assumption of $C_{16}$ symmetry for the structure of the LH1.
-Its pigments are identified by indices $(m,\zeta)$, where $m \in \{-M/4+1,\ldots,M/4 \}$ labels the (dimerized) unit cell ($M=32$), and $\zeta \in \{1,2 \}$ labels the pigment within the $\alpha\beta$ heterodimer.
-Low energy spectral features can be characterized using the $Q_y$ optically-induced transition dipole moments of the BChl, which lie along a line joining the nitrogens of unreduced pyrrole rings I and III \cite{Weiss72}.
-A general parameterization of the LH1 BChl positions, $\vec{r}_{m,\zeta}$, and the corresponding $Q_y$ transition dipole moments, $\vec{d}_{m,\zeta}$, is:
+In this study, we have employed the assumption of $C_{16}$ symmetry for the structure of the LH1, based upon various experimental observations \cite{Gerken_JPC2003,Ghosh_Biochem_2003} and recent published x-ray structure data \cite{Niway_2014Nat}.
+Its pigments are identified by indices $(m,\zeta)$, where $m \in \{-N/4+1,\ldots,N/4 \}$ labels the (dimerized) unit cell ($N=32$), and $\zeta \in \{1,2 \}$ labels the pigment within the $\alpha\beta$ heterodimer.
+Low energy spectral features can be characterised using the $Q_y$ optically-induced transition dipole moments of the BChl, which lie along a line joining the nitrogens of unreduced pyrrole rings I and III \cite{Weiss72}.
+A general parameterisation of the LH1 BChl positions of {\it R. rubrum} was obtained from the agreement with a pdb file obtained by R. Ghosh\cite{Autenrieth_2002} in a collaboration with the Beckmann Institute, University of Illinois, Urbana-Champaign.
+This parametrisation of the LH1 BChl position $\vec{r}_{m,\zeta}$, and the corresponding $Q_y$ transition dipole moments, $\vec{d}_{m,\zeta}$, is:

-An explanation of structural parameters and the values used in the full numerical study are summarized in Table S1.
-A correspondence between microscopic structure and optical properties is possible by a theoretical analysis using a Hamiltonian coupling $Q_y$ transition dipoles.
+An explanation of structural parameters and the values used in the full numerical study are summarised in Table S1.

+A correspondence between microscopic structure and optical properties is possible by a theoretical analysis using a Hamiltonian coupling between $Q_y$ transition dipoles.
 We consider the Hamiltonian: